Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Transmutation/Disintegrate.md

 > components: VSM
 > comp_m: "a lodestone and a pinch of dust"
 >
 > description: "A thin green ray springs from your pointing finger to a target that you can see within range.
-The target can be a creature, an object, or a creation of magical force, such as the wall created by 'wall of force (lvl 5)'.\nA creature targeted by this spell must make a Dexterity saving throw.
+The target can be a creature, an object, or a creation of magical force, such as the wall created by 'wall of force (lvl 5)'.\n\nA creature targeted by this spell must make a Dexterity saving throw.
 On a failed save, the target takes 10d6 + 40 force damage.
-If this damage reduces the target to 0 hit points, it is disintegrated.\nA disintegrated creature and everything it is wearing and carrying, except magic items, are reduced to a pile of fine gray dust.
-The creature can be restored to life only by means of a 'true resurrection (lvl 9)' or a 'wish (lvl 9)' spell.\nThis spell automatically disintegrates a Large or smaller nonmagical object or a creation of magical force.
+If this damage reduces the target to 0 hit points, it is disintegrated.\n\nA disintegrated creature and everything it is wearing and carrying, except magic items, are reduced to a pile of fine gray dust.
+The creature can be restored to life only by means of a 'true resurrection (lvl 9)' or a 'wish (lvl 9)' spell.\n\nThis spell automatically disintegrates a Large or smaller nonmagical object or a creation of magical force.
 If the target is a Huge or larger object or creation of force, this spell disintegrates a 10-foot-cube portion of it.
 A magic item is unaffected by this spell."
 > higher_level: "When you cast this spell using a spell slot of 7th level or higher, the damage increases by 3d6 for each slot level above 6th."
 > ```